 Second, the foundry is insisting that I use their supplier, which uses a FDM printer using PLA material.
 Which would be fine if we didn’t buy the printer and castable resin, I need what we have to work.

-Lastly, further research into this I find someone else is in the same situation as I: Unsuccessful castable resin results using investment casting The difference here is that I bought the printer, the author of this post did not.
+Lastly, further research into this I find someone else is in the same situation as I: Unsuccessful castable resin results using investment casting - #9 by bbox The difference here is that I bought the printer, the author of this post did not.

 I want to try and continue to modify this design and make use of this resin (adjust wall thicknesses, cure time and the like), but my engineering instinct and findings here indicate that this resin is just not good for big parts and rapid high temp burnouts as is fairly standard in the investment casting industry.

 Are there others here in the same situation and have you overcome the hurdle of using the Form 2 for investment casting of parts other then jewelry?
 Any tips on what foundry to try, what resin to use and design/burnout process would be appreciated!

 So we bought our form 2, two years ago, had a little trouble at the beginning, but after a little bit of tweaking we have been getting nothing but perfect castings. cure time is huge! and the formlabs recommended burnout works best. we do our own casting here so were able to change stuff if we have to. i would recommend looking for another casting house, some people just dont want to change their ways and will eventually be left in the dust.
 3d printing has changed the jewelry industry.

 @antsaldana Thanks for your feedback however it sounds like you are also using the formlabs castable resin for jewelery as well.
 I am referencing larger parts with thick cross sections.
 The big issue I believe to be the burnout schedule.
 Most foundries for industrial parts use a 20-30 minute burn out at a single temp, not 10+ hours throughout a range of temps.